 Focus Beyond provides on-site instruction to meet individual student needs, including communication, self-advocacy, employment readiness, career exploration, relationships, post-secondary planning, and much more.

-Through a caring and supportive environment, Focus Beyond programming ensures that all students receive rigorous experiences within the 3 transition areas of Post-Secondary, Employment, and Independent Living Skills.
+Through a caring and supportive environment, Focus Beyond Transitions Services ensures that all students receive rigorous programming that provides experience within the three transition areas of Post-Secondary, Employment, and Independent Living Skills.

 Focus Beyond offers an array of related special education services, including:

 The speech-language pathology team at Focus Beyond offers the following services: